 Ask for help.

-This is not easy if you are the super responsible type.
-Let go of the guilt that you should do what you've always done!
+If you are the super responsible type, this is challenging.
+Let go of the guilt that you should do what you've always done.
 If nothing changes, nothing changes right?

 Here are some tips for better self-care.